Kingxukai/linux/Documentation/sound/soc/codec-to-codec.rst

 Above code snippet is motivated from sound/soc/samsung/speyside.c.

-Note the "c2c_params" callback which lets the dapm know that this dai_link is a codec to codec connection.
+Note the woke "c2c_params" callback which lets the woke dapm know that this dai_link is a codec to codec connection.

 In dapm core a route is created between cpu_dai playback widget